With a lively calendar of cultural happenings and arts festivals heating up the autumn season, experience the best events in Prague

 Antonín Dvořák was one of the most important Czech composers of all time, and the Dvořák Prague International Music Festival celebrates his contribution to music with a series of concerts at venues across the city, such as Dvořák Hall at the Rudolfinum and Prague Castle.
 An annual highlight for classical music enthusiasts, the festival invites international orchestras and chamber ensembles to perform music by Dvořák and other leading composers.

 The Czech Republic may not be widely known for its fashion industry, but thanks to events in Prague like Unique Fashion Week, the country’s local designers are beginning to attract attention outside of the city.
 This trendsetting event celebrates both local designers and international brands who showcase their latest collections during runway shows.
-Book a ticket to mingle with style icons and discover the latest trends and designers to look out for in 2017.
+Book a ticket to mingle with style icons and discover the latest trends and designers to look out for.

 Festival Prague Crossroads marks what would be the 80th birthday of former Czech president and playwright Václav Havel.
 Commemorating his life through a programme of shows. the festival is a must-see for those interested in both the performing arts and Czech history.
 Attendees can enjoy a mix of reproductions of Havel’s plays and fresh shows by leading Eastern European theatre companies.